cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.8.1v1
 Guest users SHOULD have limited or restricted access to Azure AD directory objects.

-- _Rationale:_ By limiting the amount of information about objects in the tenant that is available to guest users, this reduces the malicious reconnaissance exposure if a guest account is compromised or created by an adversary.
+- _Rationale:_ By limiting the amount of information about objects in the tenant that is available to guest users, the malicious reconnaissance exposure can be reduced if a guest account is compromised or created by an adversary.
 - _Last modified:_ June 2023

 #### MS.AAD.8.2v1
 Only users with the Guest Inviter role SHOULD be able to invite guest users.

-- _Rationale:_ By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, this helps an agency enforce a guest user account approval process which reduces the risk of unauthorized accounts being created.
+- _Rationale:_ By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, an agency can enforce a guest user account approval process which reduces the risk of unauthorized accounts being created.
 - _Last modified:_ June 2023

 #### MS.AAD.8.3v1